captbaritone/webamp/docs/usage.md

 # Usage

 Here's how to use Winamp-js in your own project.
+If you get stuck, or need help, please either file an issue, or reach out on [Gitter](https://gitter.im/winamp2-js/Lobby).

 ## Examples